NVIDIA/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 #### Inference performance benchmark

-Inference performance benchmarks for both pretraining and fine-tuning can be obtained by running `scripts/run_pretraining_inference.sh` and `scripts/run_squad.sh` respectively.
+Inference performance benchmarks for both pretraining and fine-tuning can be obtained by running `scripts/run_pretraining_inference.sh`, `scripts/run_squad.sh` and `scripts/run_glue.sh` respectively.
 The required parameters can be passed through the command-line as described in [Inference process](#inference-process).

-To benchmark the inference performance on a specific batch size, run:
+As an example, to benchmark the inference performance on a specific batch size for SQuAD, run:
 `bash scripts/run_squad.sh <pretrained model path> <epochs> <batch size> <learning rate> <fp16|fp32> <num_gpus> <seed> <path to SQuAD dataset> <path to vocab set> <results directory> eval <BERT config path> <max steps>`

 An example call used to generate throughput numbers: